 Don’t Cut Carbs

 Unfortunately, so many people make the mistake of cutting carbohydrates out of their diet when trying to lead a healthier lifestyle, and this can have a really negative effect on your energy levels and overall wellbeing.
 This being said, white (or simple) carbohydrates should be kept to a minimum, always opting for a brown (or complex) alternative where possible.
 Complex carbohydrates include things like brown rice, whole grain bread, wholemeal pasta and oats, and you should try to include a portion in every meal.
 Aim to fill no more than a third of your plate with carbs, as consuming them in excess could cause you to gain weight.
+You could also experiment with healthy snacks, or make energy boosting snacks such as peanut butter and chia energy balls.

 Eat The Rainbow